pierre-24/blog.pierrebeaujean.net/content/posts/0003-charge-discharge-curves/index.md

 $$\Delta S_{mix} = -\left(\frac{dG_{mix}}{dT}\right)_P = -R[x_A \ln a^\alpha_A + x_B \ln a^\alpha_B].$$

 This ideal solution model is an approximation (for example, it assumes that $\mu^0_A = \mu^0_B$), and deviations from ideal behavior are referred to as *excess properties*, such as the excess free energy of mixing, $\Delta G^e_{mix} = \Delta G_{mix} - \Delta G_{mix}^{ideal}$.
+If the curve above is known, it would be possible to evaluate the activity by comparing to the ideal case.

 Interestingly, this model is commonly used to describe insertion processes.
 As discussed in [10.1021/ar200329r](https://pubs.acs.org/doi/10.1021/ar200329r) (and others), the free energy of material $A_xBX$ with respect to the "concentration" of inserted species can be approximated as: